 The requirements of this MRP may be satisfied in whole or in part through the Permittees’ collaborative efforts and participation in national, state-wide, regional, or local monitoring programs, subject to the discretion of the Executive Officer.
 The Permittees shall continue to cooperate with other MS4 Permittees and other public or private organizations in the watershed to develop coordinated surface water quality monitoring programs, databases, and special studies, as appropriate.
 The Permittees may use coordinated, regional monitoring programs conducted by the TMDL Task Forces to address, in whole or in part, as appropriate, the requirements of this MRP.
 These external monitoring programs must be expressly incorporated into the Program Monitoring and Reporting Plan (PMRP) in section IV below, to satisfy the requirements of this MRP.

-The Executive Officer is authorized to add monitoring requirements to the MRP.
+The Executive Officer is authorized to add monitoring requirements to the MRP as relevant to the watershed.
 The Executive Officer will provide a minimum of 30 days for public review prior to approving any proposed changes.

 To avoid duplication of effort, monitoring work performed by parties other than the Permittees, or work carried out by the Permittees in support of other programs, may be substituted for work required by the MRP.
-Substitutions are allowed provided that they meet the requirements of the MRP, Order R8-2024-0001, and are approved by the Executive Officer pursuant to Order R8-2024-0001.
+Substitutions are allowed provided that they meet the requirements of the MRP, Order R8-2026-0034, and are approved by the Executive Officer pursuant to Order R8-2026-0034.